-Acclaimed watercolourist, tutor and artist Billy Showell took some time out of her busy schedule to talk to us about her journey as an artist, the history of botanical painting and the role of Art Societies in 2019.
+Acclaimed watercolourist, tutor and artist Billy Showell took some time out of her busy schedule to talk to us about her journey as an artist, the history of botanical painting and the role of Art Societies.
 An avid botanical painter Billy has been a member of the Society of Botanical Artists for the past 20 years, becoming president of the Society in 2018.
 Alongside her work with the society she exhibits her paintings, runs tutoring sessions from her own studio and provides online watercolour lessons.

 Hi Billy, thanks for taking the time to talk to us!
 Firstly, could you talk a bit about your journey as an artist?